2019 European heatwaves: Sweden

 Sweden was only affected in the southern portion of the country.
 On 30 June Oskarshamn measured 33.7 C the highest June temperature since 1970.

 On 26 July, a temperature of 34.8 C was recorded in Markusvinsa, the highest temperature recorded in the north of Sweden since 1945.
 The Swedish Meteorological and Hydrological Institute issued a Class 1 heat warning for parts of the country, as well as a warning for potential water shortages in August in 15 counties.
 To prevent forest fires due to the heat and dry weather, fire bans were put in place in several locations in Sweden.
 A meteorologist at the institute stated that although above average, temperatures in the south of the country were not as extreme.
 Mainly, the reason for this was that July started with a cool spell in Northern Europe in between the two heat waves.

 Switzerland

 In Switzerland, heat records were broken for the month of June at nearly 30 locations across the country.
 Temperatures reached as high as 35.5 C in Zürich and 35.3 C in Basel on 26 June.

 Areas with high altitudes also exceeded 30 C, with temperatures reaching as high as 30.3 C in Col Des Mosses and Adelboden.

 MeteoSwiss issued a Level 3 hazard due to high temperatures for much of the country, with large parts of Valais and Ticino under a Level 4 hazard, meaning high danger due to the exceptional heat.

+The highest temperature measured during the heatwaves was 37.4 C on 25 July in Basel.